- Course Descriptions

-Notification of final acceptance will be sent by April 8.
+Notification of final acceptance will be on March 14.

 6. Meet the Final Conditions of Program Eligibility.

-Those selected for participation will tentatively begin the course on April 29 (pending program approval).
+Those selected for participation will tentatively begin the course on Monday, March 31.
 Students who haven’t already done so will complete an Oakton application on the first day of class.
-During the first few months of class, participants will be required to:
+Prior to the first date of class of class, participants will be required to: